Third Temple: Orthodox Judaism

 Orthodox Judaism believes in the rebuilding of a Third Temple and the resumption of korban (sacrifices), although there is disagreement about how rebuilding should take place.
 Orthodox scholars and rabbinic authorities generally believe that rebuilding should occur in the era of the Jewish messiah at the hand of divine providence, although a minority position, following the opinion of Maimonides, holds that Jews should endeavour to rebuild the temple themselves, whenever possible.

+A notable early proponent of active human effort was 19th-century Orthodox rabbi Zvi Hirsch Kalischer.
+In his 1862 work Derishat Zion, Kalischer argued that messianic redemption and the reinstitution of sacrificial services on the Temple Mount would not occur passively through miraculous intervention, but required preliminary human action.
+Rather than advocating military conquest, he explicitly proposed raising collective funds from diaspora Jewish communities to purchase and cultivate land peacefully, establishing an agricultural foundation and local security guards alongside his religious goals.

 The generally accepted position among Orthodox Jews is that the full order of the sacrifices will be resumed upon the building of the Temple.
 This belief is embedded in Orthodox Jewish prayer services.
 Three times a day, Orthodox Jews recite the Amidah, which contains prayers for the Temple's restoration and for the resumption of sacrifices, and every day there is a recitation of the order of the day's sacrifices and the psalms the Levites would have sung that day.
 Conservative, Reform, and Reconstructionist authorities disavow all belief in the resumption of korban.

 Maimonides wrote in The Guide for the Perplexed "that God deliberately has moved Jews away from sacrifices towards prayer, as prayer is a higher form of worship".
 However, in his Jewish legal code, the Mishneh Torah, he states that animal sacrifices will resume in the Third Temple, and details how they will be carried out.
 Some attribute to Rabbi Abraham Isaac Kook the view that animal sacrifices will not be reinstituted.
 These views on the Temple service are sometimes misconstrued (for example, in Olat Raiyah, commenting on the prophecy of Malachi ("Then the grain-offering of Judah and Jerusalem will be pleasing to God as in the days of old and as in former years" [Malachi 3:4]), Kook indicates that only grain offerings will be offered in the reinstated Temple service, while in a related essay from Igrot HaRaiyah he suggests otherwise.